 Students shall not violate any policies adopted by the Board of Education regarding student Internet and electronic mail usage or the terms of student Internet and electronic mail responsibility agreements.
-Specifically, students must not access inappropriate materials on the Internet as may be defined under such Internet policy; should not violate any safety and security rules when using electronic mail, chat rooms, or other forms of electronic communication, as provided under the Internet policy; should not engage in unauthorized access ("hacking") or other unlawful activities on-line while using school system computer equipment or Internet access; and should not engage in unauthorized disclosure, use and/or dissemination of personal and/or identification information in violation of guidelines of the Internet policy or otherwise act in contravention of the system's Internet policy.
-Violations of such Internet rules, regulations and/or policy may result in disciplinary action by school officials.
+Specifically, students must not access inappropriate materials on the Internet as may be defined under such Internet policy; should not violate any safety and security rules when using electronic mail, chat rooms, or other forms of electronic communication, as provided under the Internet policy; should not engage in unauthorized access ("hacking") or other unlawful activities on-line while using school system computer equipment or Internet access; and should not engage in unauthorized disclosure, use and/or dissemination of personal and/or identification information in violation of guidelines of the Internet rules, regulations and/or policy may result in disciplinary action by school officials.